-- 17. All centrifuges and associated infrastructure in storage have remained under continuous Agency monitoring (paras 29, 47, 48 and 70).
+17. All centrifuges and associated infrastructure in storage have remained under continuous Agency monitoring (paras 29, 47, 48 and 70).
 The Agency has continued to have regular access to relevant buildings at Natanz, including all of FEP and PFEP, and performed daily access upon Agency request (para.
 71).
 The Agency has also continued to have regular access to FFEP, including daily access upon Agency request (para.
+51).

-51). - 18.
-On 30 May 2020, the Agency verified that all irradiated TRR fuel elements in Iran have a measured dose rate of no less than 1 rem/hour (at one metre in air). - 19.
-On 23 April 2020, the Agency verified the receipt in Iran from another State of the second increment of 5 kg of U3O8 enriched up to 20% U-235 contained in partially fabricated TRR fuel plates.32 - 20.
-Iran has not operated any of its declared facilities for the purpose of re-converting fuel plates or scrap into UF6, nor has it informed the Agency that it has built any new facilities for such a purpose (para.
+18. On 15 August 2020, the Agency verified that all irradiated TRR fuel elements in Iran have a measured dose rate of no less than 1 rem/hour (at one metre in air).

+19. Iran has not operated any of its declared facilities for the purpose of re-converting fuel plates or scrap into UF_6 , nor has it informed the Agency that it has built any new facilities for such a purpose (para.
 58).